vassalengine/vassal/README.txt

   This is the source code release for the VASSAL Engine.
-Usage is subject to the terms of the Library Gnu Public Licesne (LGPL), described in the LICENSE.txt file and also available from http://www.opensource.org.
+Usage is subject to the terms of the Library Gnu Public License (LGPL), described in the LICENSE.txt file and also available from http://www.opensource.org.